Singer and digital branding expert Peter Hollens reveals how to build an online following and why signing a record deal was his biggest mistake.

 What drove you to Patreon, the crowdfunding platform that allows creators to provide subscription content?

 In one day, I got three messages from three different people – an email, a Facebook message and a YouTube comment on my newest video – saying “hey I found this site and I want to support you on it”.
 I went there and immediately understood what they were doing.
-My mind was blown.
-I started my campaign right away.
+My mind was blown so I got started on my campaign right away.

-I also bombarded Sam and Jack [Patroen founders, Sam Yam and Jack Conte] to let me work with them.
+I also bombarded Sam and Jack [Patreon founders, Sam Yam and Jack Conte] to let me work with them.
 I annoyed them until they let me be an adviser to the company.
-Without Patroen, I wouldn’t have made it through the worst decision of my life which was to sign major record deal.
+Without Patreon, I wouldn’t have made it through the worst decision of my life which was to sign major record deal.

-After achieving so much on the indie path, why did you sign with a major label?
+After establishing such a strong digital brand, why did you sign with a major label?

 I knew it was the wrong thing to do in my gut.
 But as musicians we are always told that once you get to place X then person Y will open the door and help you make it.

 It wasn’t helpful that my wife was eight months pregnant.
 I was looking at this contract thinking “I’m 34 and this is a lot of money, who am I to turn this down?”.
 I got a lot of Silicon Valley CEOs that I know to look at the contract.
 I did my homework.

 But it wasn’t for me.
 All my metrics, all my exponential growth, halted [after I signed] because they didn’t let me keep doing what I was doing.
 They tried to force me to be something that I’m not.
 The people who were working at the label didn’t understand digital marketing and how to grow your following online like I did.